leskin/RepData_PeerAssessment1/PA1_template.md

 medianSteps <- median(stepsPerDay$steps, na.rm = TRUE)
 ```

 The mean number of steps per day = 10766.19 and the median number of steps per day = 10765

 ## What is the average daily activity pattern?

+We are interested in the daily activity pattern, so we plot the average number of steps taken during each 5-minute interval reported, averaged across all days.
+We also calculate and report the 5-minute interval that contains the maximum number of steps taken, on average across all the days in the dataset.

 ```r